Did You Know? South Korea has devoted many holidays to love which occurs on the 14th of each month.

 September 14th: Photo Day / Music Day

-The majority of days in Korea are photo and music days, but September 14th is when it is’ official’ (or as an off-holiday can get).
+The majority of days in Korea are photo and music days, but September 14th is when it is ‘official’.

-Portrait studios and novelty photo booths are common, and it seems everybody’s taking a camera shot in reverse direction.
-Noraebangs ‘ singing (karaoke) spaces’ are also very much in demand.
+Portrait studios and gimmick photo booths are common, and it seems everybody’s taking a camera shot in the reverse direction.

 14th October: Wine Day